SamuelDiazBidot/TartaraBot/README.md

 # Tartara Bot:

-A discord bot that says "<target> es una tartara" when a certain person types a message.
+A discord bot that says "'username' es una tartara" when a certain person types a message.

 ## Usage

-To change the target use the following command !change-tartara <username> <name>
+To change the target use the following command: !change-tartara username name

 ## License